-Scrum is a methodology in the agile framework which works on transparency, keen observation of process, and adaptability.
+Scrum is a methodology in the agile framework which works on transparency, keen observation of processes, and adaptability.
 This method is used in product development.
-The co-founders of scrum are Ken Schwaber and Jeff Sutherland in the early 1990s.
-The name ‘scrum’ has been taken from the game Rugby.
+The co-founders of Scrum are Ken Schwaber and Jeff Sutherland in the early 1990s.
+The name ‘scrum’ originated from the game Rugby.
 In this topic, we are going to learn about Scrum Method.

-The aim of creating a scrum is to provide high performance within a small team, and everyone having an objective task to work on and to provide effective results.
+Creating a scrum aims to provide high performance within a small team, with everyone having an objective task to work on and to provide effective results.
 Hence keeping this concept, the project methodology has been broken down into sprints.
-Sprints can go from a week to months, which is dependent on the complexity.
+Sprints can go from a week to months, depending on the complexity.
 Sprint logs consist of Forecast, To-Do, In-Progress, and Done.

-Scrum suggests three roles in project development are the team, Scrum Master, and product owner.
+Scrum suggests three roles in project development the team, Scrum Master, and product owner.

 This is the self-development team that collaborates and functions in an organized structure.
-It’s the core, base, and fundamental team which works in an organized way, also provides effective work in the development of a product.
+It’s the core, base, and entire team which works in an organized way, also providing effective work in developing a product.

-The scrum master is a facilitator of the team; he is an expert in agile methodologies and works in accordance with the principles.
+The scrum master is a team facilitator, an expert in agile methodologies, and works according to the principles.
 The scrum master manages the information collaboration within the different departments in a project team.
-Any changes in the project stage will be quickly brought in by the scrum master.
-The scrum master will have the responsibility of providing high yield and making sure everything falls in the right place using the scrum values and principles.
+The scrum master will quickly bring in any changes in the project stage.
+The scrum master will provide high yield and ensure everything falls in the right place using the scrum values and principles.

-The scrum product owner stands as the point of vision to the scrum team of the agile development projects.
+The scrum product owner is the point of vision for the scrum team of the agile development projects.
 He will make sure to elevate the team’s goal and make it possible for them to work as per sprints.
-He is also the motivator of the team towards a clear goal.
-His vision will be in successfully conveying to the team what the best they are capable of doing.
-The product owner can be from any vertical including marketing, or product management having an understanding of markets and project trends.
+He is also the motivator of the team toward a clear goal.
+His vision will be to convey to the team the best they can do successfully.
+The product owner can be from any vertical, including marketing or product management having an understanding of markets and project trends.
 He should be business savvy and with good communication skills to work cross-functionally in the organization.